yuya-s/santander_temporary/README.md

 # Contact

-Contact person for code: Yuya Sasaki, sasaki@ist.osaka-u.ac.jp
+Contact person for code: ---

-Contact person for data: Juan Ramón Santana, jrsantana@tlmat.unican.es
+Contact person for data: ---